 Days: Mon, Wed, Fri, Sat.

-He is a member of the General Osteopathic Council (GOsC 10297)
+He is a registered member of the General Osteopathic Council (GOsC 10297).

-A long established local private healthcare centre offering Osteopathy, Cranial Osteopathy, Myofascial Dry Needling, Psychotherapy, Deep Tissue Sports Massage, Foundation Training, Rock Tape, Pregnancy Massage, and Reflexology.
+A long established local private healthcare centre offering Osteopathy, Cranial Osteopathy, Myofascial Dry Needling, Psychotherapy, Deep Tissue Sports Massage, Foundation Training, and Slings Myofascial Training.

 We aim to offer a friendly, welcoming and professional service to new and existing clients alike.
 All our practitioners are fully registered and insured within their respective fields.